EddieCornelious/jeux/README.md

 * subscribe(callback(newState))
 * getState()

+## State

+A plain js object that describes the state of your application

 ## Store

-The store is nothing but a js object that holds your application state
+The store is nothing but a js object that gives you access to methods that mutate your app state

 ## Reducers